 Marlborough Road Methodist Church, St Albans

-Historically MRMC has a traditional musical style but would be open to new ideas and initiatives from the successful candidate, in consultation with the minister.
+Historically MRMC has a traditional musical style but we would be open to new ideas and initiatives from the successful candidate, in consultation with the minister.

 The organ itself has been well maintained and is one of the three in St. Albans used for practice during the biennial International Organ Festival.
 Payment would be in line with the current guidance from RSCM and take into account the experience of the successful candidate.

-This page last modified 28 January, 2019 by [EDOA Administrator]
+This page last modified 21 June, 2021 by [EDOA Administrator]

 Some organs in Enfield and district ... click on the images for more information